 Download this cute skull printable that features basic shapes.
 Discuss the shapes.
 Invite children to glam it up with their favorite art medium and sticker gems and pearls.

 Download the skull printable here.
+(This printable is for individual or one classroom use only.)

 My “go to” activities for late October are still pumpkins.
 But I’m sticking a few skeleton preschool theme activities in with the mix!

-How do you feel about doing a Skeleton Preschool Theme with young children?
+How do you feel about doing a Skeleton preschool theme with young children?

 Are there some activities you would choose?
 Are there others you would stay away from?